 What do I do if the trial I submitted has not been Peer Reviewed?

 The 3CTN Coordinating Centre can help facilitate peer review for an un-reviewed trial.
 Please see the documents listed below for further details:

 |For Sites||For Reviewers|

 |Process Guidelines||Reviewer Guidelines|

 How do I know if my submitted trial application has been reviewed or approved?

-If you have recently submitted a trial for review, please see the Portfolio Application Status Update Summary to see a list of studies submitted to 3CTN for review and approval.
+If you have recently submitted a trial for review, please see the Portfolio Application Status Update Summary for a list of studies submitted to 3CTN for review and approval.

 What happens once a trial is on the 3CTN Portfolio?

 Once a trial has been assessed (as per the diagram above) and accepted on to the 3CTN Portfolio, a Network centre that has the opened the trial to accrual is eligible* to receive per case funding (PCF) for any patient recruitment above the established baseline recruitment** for that centre

 *subject to their individual contractual agreements between 3CTN and the Network site